ThePrairieBanana/pTGC-UFO-Agent-Kit/context/pTGC.md

 This is the flywheel.
 LP growth drives volume.
 Volume drives LP growth.

 ## Richard Heart Core Assets
-In addition to other cherry picked LPs, pTGC currently holds $880,794 in LP with the following PulseChain native assets:
+In addition to other strategically selected LPs, pTGC currently holds $880,794 in LP with the following PulseChain native assets:
 - HEX: $145,592
 - PLS: $485,834